Screenly/Screenly-Cast-for-WordPress/README.md

 The plugin comes with a simple theme that will be used specifically for Screenly content.
-The plugin detects the `srly` parameter in your URL, like in `http://www.myblog.com/?srly`, and applies the template.
-A `template_include` filter is used to activate the plugin's theme files.
-Your content will be rendered using the Screenly theme, without affecting your normal theme still in use for the rest of your site.
+The plugin detects the `srly` parameter in your URL, like in `http://www.myblog.com/?srly`, and applies the Screenly Cast theme.
+Enabling the theme will not affect your normal theme still in use for the rest of your site.

-Because the plugin targets Screenly devices with no end user interaction, content will be laid out in a simple and TV friendly layout.
+Because the plugin targets Screenly devices with no end user interaction, content will be laid out in a simple and TV-friendly layout.
 Just the title, content and featured image are used.
 The plugin automatically simplifies the markup and removes functionality not appropriate for the medium.
 For example, since there is no interaction, any clickable links is simplified to just the title text.